Rinity9801/MiningQOL/README.md

 - Displays when Maniac Miner or similar abilities are active
 - Configurable position and title display
 - Customizable cooldown threshold for title visibility

-### Block Outline Customization
-Customize the outline color and style of blocks you're looking at:
-- Adjustable RGB color values with transparency
-- Three modes: Inside, Outside, or Both
-- Smooth color transitions with sliders

 ### Name Hider
 Privacy feature to hide your username: